“People who love to eat are always the best people.” –Julia Child

 We cooked our meat over the fire in a cast-iron skillet.
 When the meat was ready, we scooped it out into a bowl, wiped the pan clean, and started to assemble our nachos.
 I’ve seen other recipes that are assembled in disposable aluminum casserole containers, which could work as well.

 We started with a single layer of chips, covering the bottom of the skillet.
 We added an even layer of our meat and other ingredients we like in our nachos.
 This is the creative part so add any ingredients that you love.
 Since it’s just the two of us, we stopped here.
-This was a hearty meal for the two of us since my cast iron skillet is BIG!
+This was a hearty meal for us since my cast iron skillet is BIG!
 However, for heartier appetites or big families, you can continue to add layers of chips, meat, and toppings to the top of your skillet or if using one, your disposable aluminum pan.
 Be sure that cheese is your last, or top layer.

 Once assembled, cover with aluminum foil and head back to your fire.
 We used a bit of direct/indirect heat just to warm the chips and melt the cheese.
 TIP: as you assemble, try to leave a little room between your last layer of cheese and your aluminum cover so the cheese doesn’t stick to the aluminum.